Economy of Saudi Arabia: Employment

 As of 2008, roughly two-thirds of workers employed in Saudi Arabia were foreigners, and in the private sector the proportion was approximately 90%.
 In January 2014, the Saudi government claimed it had lowered the 90% rate, doubling the number of Saudi citizens working in the private sector to 1.5 million (compared to 10 million foreign expatriates working in the kingdom).

 According to Reuters, economists "estimate only 30–40 percent of working-age Saudis hold jobs or actively seek work", although the official unemployment rate is only around 12 percent.
 Most Saudis with jobs are employed by the government, but the International Monetary Fund has warned that the government cannot support such a large payroll in the long term.
 The government has announced a succession of plans since 2000 to deal with the imbalance by "Saudization" of the economy, but the foreign workforce and unemployment has continued to grow.
 Since the beginning of 2017, however, Saudi Arabia has seen record numbers of foreign workers leaving the country as the Saudi government imposed higher fees on expatriate workers, with more than 677,000 foreigners leaving the kingdom.
 This has done little to lower the unemployment rate, which rose to 12.9 percent, the highest on record.

 Each year, about a quarter-million young Saudis enter the job market.
 With the first phase of Saudization into effect, 70% of sales jobs are expected to be filled by Saudis.
 However, the private sector still remains hugely dominated by foreigners.
 The rate of local unemployment is 12.9%, its highest in more than a decade.
 According to a report published by Bloomberg Economics in 2018, the government needs to produce 700000 jobs by 2020 to meet its 9% unemployment target.

 One obstacle is social resistance to certain types of employment.
 Jobs in service and sales are considered totally unacceptable for citizens of Saudi Arabia—both to potential employees and customers.

 Non-petroleum resources sector

 Saudi Arabia has natural resources other than oil, including small mineral deposits of gold, silver, iron, copper, zinc, manganese, tungsten, lead, sulfur, phosphate, soapstone, and feldspar.
+The state-owned mining company Maaden controlled the mining sector.

+Agriculture

 The country has a small agricultural sector, primarily in the southwest where annual rainfall averages 400 mm.
 The country is one of the world's largest producers of dates.
 Prior to 2009, wheat was grown using desalinated water for irrigation, but was phased out by 2016 due to costly water usage.
 As of 2009, the livestock population amounted to 7.4 million sheep, 4.2 million goats, half a million camels, and a quarter of a million cattle.